marsupialtail/SVS/README.md

 ```

 Follow the following steps to test the kernel on Resnet on CIFAR10.
+If you are going to do this, I recommend removing all the print statements in the .cu.cc file.

 1. Download tensorflow/models/official/resnet
 2. Make sure approx_kernel.so is in the folder.